Welcome to the web site for Stonehouse History Group

-The Commemorative Blue Plaque to Stanley Spencer has now been unveiled at The White Hart Inn Leonard Stanley
+A Commemorative Blue Plaque to Stanley Spencer is now at The White Hart Inn Leonard Stanley

 Stanley Spencer was one of the greatest British artists of the first part of the twentieth century and is recognised around the world for his unique contribution to art.
 He spent two years in Leonard Stanley where he painted many of his great paintings, one of which was called “The Wool Shop” inspired by a trip to the Wool shop in Stonehouse.
 The appeal to install a plaque in Stanley’s Memory was successful and the unveiling ceremony was on Saturday 15th October 2011 by Carolyn Leder, the curator of The Spencer Gallery, Cookham.

 WHY DID STANLEY SPENCER COME TO LEONARD STANLEY?

 Leonard Stanley is rich in its historical legacy.
 Nestling underneath the wooded Cotswold escarpment, the Norman church, the monastic Priory Farm and the surrounding dwellings, including The White Hart Inn, complete a picture of timelessness and tranquillity.
 It was these qualities that attracted Stanley Spencer to Leonard Stanley.
 The White Hart Inn became a safe refuge from his traumatic divorce with Hilda and a disastrous second marriage to Patricia Preece in 1937; somewhere he could recuperate and renew his passion for his art.